ytakefuji/IoT/README.md

 To run:
 $ python server.py
 Then, access to server using any browser: http://127.0.0.1:5000/

+mic.ino on Arduino is used in this demo.
 </pre>

 # GUI controls LED-ON and LED-OFF using tkinter